Salavija/ExamTask2018/README.md

 # ExamTask2018

-**practical-exam2018 - is the main folder for the app**
+**beeps-spring - is the main folder for the app**

-ReactFiles - is the place, there all ReactJS App creation happened.
-Finished product was built and moved to the main practical-exam2018 folder.
+beeps-react - is the place, there all ReactJS App creation happened.
+Finished product was built and moved to the main beeps-spring folder.

 Project was made with:
 Java 8